 UKK Institute is a research institute that operates in the administrative branch of health and social services.
 Its task is to conduct research and provide education and information on the promotion of a healthy way of life, with specific focus on physical activity.

-The Research Institute for Olympic Sports (KIHU) focuses on the multidisciplinary research of competitive and performance sports and the provision of related services.
+Finnish Institute of High Performance Sport KIHU focuses on the multidisciplinary research of competitive and performance sports and the provision of related services.

 The National Institute for Health and Welfare (THL) promotes the health and wellbeing of the Finnish population, aims to prevent diseases and curb social problems, and helps develop health and social services.